KayanB11/k2baig_sidequest_W9/README.md

 ## Description

-This matches the structure of the original blob sketch from Week 2 but moves details into classes.
-I used a for loop to add a "level" label at the top of the blob game.
+This is a continuation of the Fox Game.
+I added a debug screen that states gravity can be toggled on an off as well as a double feature with can be toggles on and off.
+Both can be toggled by pressing their respective keys.

 ---